 Don’t operate machinery in the excavation before dewatering is complete as you risk leaking oil or washing other pollutants off the equipment and into the water.
 Make sure too that your sediment filter is placed well away from the excavation so that discharged water cannot run back in.
 If discharging to surface water, place the filter close to a surface drain or natural gully.
 Allowing the discharge to run over grass first can remove some of the smaller sediment particles.

 An important condition of discharging into the water system is that the banks and bed of receiving channels should not be damaged.
-We’ve seen the East West Rail Alliance place their dewatering filters on a makeshift bed of gravel to slow the discharge down and reduce scour in the channel.
+We’ve seen the East West Rail Alliance place their dewatering filter bags on a makeshift bed of gravel to slow the discharge down and reduce scour in the channel.

 Good dewatering sediment filter bags are reusable so you can empty them out when full of sediment then carry on pumping.
 The emptied spoil can be reused on site.

 For lengthy dewatering jobs, filters will eventually clog so make sure you have spares on site.
 Check the specification of your filters for how much sediment and oil they will retain, and how often they can be reused, to gauge how many you might need.
 The type of geology will also affect the life of the filter; very fine sediments like clay will clog filters more quickly.

 If you want to increase the speed of your dewatering operation, consider using a Green Rhino Manifold System to harness four, six or eight sediment dewatering filters.

 Most responsible constructors and contractors understand their environmental obligations but it can be a challenge getting buy-in at ground level.
 Faced with the prospect of project disruption or unbudgeted costs, operatives might be tempted to take shortcuts.
 You can encourage compliant behaviour by providing easy-to-implement solutions like Dewatering Filters, Oil Retention Pillows and Oil Detection Strips.